Teen faces charges over alleged racist video of another teen

 - Snatching health from millions | Paul Krugman / Syndicated columnist

+Asteak praised Morganelli’s decision to pursue charges against the boy who made the video.

+“Hate speech has no place in our society, certainly not in our schools,” he told lehighvalleylive.com

-The white student’s attorney tells the newspaper “as offensive as the video was, physically assaulting someone is worse.”
+The white student’s attorney, Michael Moyer, told The Call that the recording was “offensive, no question.”
+But he said that “as offensive as the video was, physically assaulting someone is worse.”

+He said his client suffered a concussion after being kicked and punched during a confrontation Oct.
+14 at Saucon Valley High School, and continues to receive physical therapy.

+The prosecutor said the 14-year-old will likely have to attend a racial sensitivity program.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.